Applied Psychology Research and Collaboration

 Arts, Health and Wellbeing in the Dementias

 Prof Paul Camic is co-director of Created Out of Mind (COoM), the Wellcome Trust-funded large scale interdisciplinary research and public engagement residency that seeks to challenge our understanding of the dementias through the arts and sciences.
 Along with people with a dementia, carers, artists, writers, musicians, journalists, researchers and scientists from UCL, Bangor, Royal Academy of Music, University of the Arts, the BBC and Royal Society for Public Health, COoM is supporting 19 projects from 2016 onwards including four that involve Salomons clinical psychology trainees.
-More on COoM can be found here: http://www.createdoutofmind.org/
+More on COoM can be found at: www.createdoutofmind.org/

 Sport and Disabilities